2006 Singaporean general election: Electoral divisions

-On 3 March 2006, the Electoral Boundaries Review Committee published the updated list of electoral divisions.
-There were fourteen Group Representation Constituencies (GRC), each with five or six seats, and nine Single Member Constituencies (SMC).
-The total number of seats remained the same at 84 as the previous general election in 2001, but there are some minor changes and tweaks.
-The two opposition held SMCs, Hougang SMC and Potong Pasir SMC were intact.
-Also unchanged was the Chua Chu Kang SMC which saw a close contest in the previous election between the ruling PAP's Low Seow Chay and NSP's Steve Chia.
-The boundaries for the five Group Representation Constituencies (namely Bishan–Toa Payoh, Hong Kah, Jalan Besar, Jurong and Tampines) were also intact.
+On 3 March 2006, the Electoral Boundaries Review Committee (EBRC) published the updated list of electoral divisions.
+There were 14 Group Representation Constituencies (GRC), each with five or six seats, and nine Single Member Constituencies (SMC).
+The total number of seats remained the same at 84 as the previous general election in 2001, being the second election to do so (the first being 1991 where the number of seats (81) were unchanged).